UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 ## Learning Domains

-*Art, color theory*
+*Art and color theory.*

 ## Target Audiences

-*Mid-late elementary school kids*
+*Mid-late elementary school kids.*

 ## Target Contexts

-*Computer labs during free time for kids of appropriate age*
+*Computer labs during free time for kids of appropriate age.*

 ## Learning Objectives

 - *Color mixing*: *By the end of this lesson, students should be able to mix specified primary colors into secondary colors*
 - *Primary/secondary color identification*: *By the end of this lesson, students should be able to identify primary and secondary colors*

 ## Prerequisite Knowledge